A topic from the subject of Safety Protocols in Chemistry.

 Introduction

 Hazardous materials are substances that pose a threat to human health or the environment.
 They can be found in a variety of settings, including laboratories, industrial facilities, and homes.
-It is important to understand the hazards associated with these materials and to take appropriate steps to protect yourself and others.
+It is crucial to understand the hazards associated with these materials and to take appropriate steps to protect yourself and others.

 Basic Concepts